 In Teddy Town, teddies are either red or yellow and they live in red or yellow houses.
 There are 4 teddies – 2 red and 2 yellow, and 4 houses – 2 red and 2 yellow.

-Can you match each teddy to a house so that the four pairs are all different from each other?
+Can you match each teddy to a house so that the 4 pairs are all different from each other?

-Imagine now that there are three different colours of teddies and houses. red, yellow and blue.
-In Teddy Town now there are 9 teddies and 9 houses:
+Imagine now that there are 3 different colours of teddies and houses – red, yellow and blue.
+In Teddy Town there are now 9 teddies and 9 houses.
+All 9 pairs of houses and teddies are different from each other.

 Here is a map showing Teddy Town: